Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 For such a small town, Strawberry-Pine is quite the foodie destination!

-We were so impressed with the food scene here, every place we ate at was top notch and there are still several more restaurants we are anxious to try.
+We were so impressed with the food scene here.
+Every place we ate at was top-notch, and there are still several more restaurants we are excited to try.

 Pinewood Tavern